nikunjraykundlia/interview-ai/README.md

 ## 🚀 Features

 - 🧠 **AI-Generated Questions**
-  Get tailored interview questions based on job role, tech stack, or your uploaded resume (PDF).
+  Get tailored interview questions based on your job role and the Resume Details you enter.

 - 🎤 **Voice-Based Interviewing**
   Use your mic to respond — the AI converts speech to text and evaluates your answers.